cosmos342/pokemon-type1-category/README.md

 #Results

 The neural network built on Keras/Tensorflow is trained to an accuracy of over 90% in a few minutes on CPU.
 After training,user can run prediction.
-During prediction model predicts by loading  a pretrained and saved model which is trained over 175 epochs on CPU.
+For prediction, model predicts by loading  a pretrained and saved model which is trained over 175 epochs on CPU.

 #Credit